 I recall the conversation between Jesus and his disciples:

 In John 6:60 – “Many of his disciples, when they heard it, said, "This is a hard saying; who can listen to it?"

-Catholic 540-AM is on the air to give you just that – His Love, His Mercy, His Message.
-In addition, we also have messages and prayers from your bishop and your local priests which you can’t hear on Sirius radio.
+The mission and goal of Catholic 540-AM is to provide you just that – His Love, His Mercy, His Message.
+In addition, we also have messages and prayers from your bishop and your local priests which you can’t hear on other forms of radio reception.

-Considering that 540 AM is the only radio station in the area carrying Catholic programming, where else can you turn?
-Keeping that in mind, I hope you will eventually develop a certain acceptance concerning the ups and downs of AM radio reception.
+Considering that 540 AM is the only radio station in the area broadcasting Catholic programming, where else can you turn?
+Keeping that in mind, I hope you will eventually develop a listening acceptance concerning the ups and downs of AM radio reception.
 RFI is part of the package.
 And regardless of occasional static, 540AM should always be one of your preset radio buttons.

 Interested in Going Deeper into RFI?

-If you want to have a more complete understanding about RFI, I hope you will take the time to read the two discussions in the links I am providing.
-I also hope you can develop an acceptance that Catholic 540-AM is sensitive to RFI.
+If you want to have a more complete understanding about RFI, I hope you will take the time to read the two discussions in the links provided below.

-I have found two internet locations that discuss the problem thoroughly which may help you.
+These two internet locations thoroughly discuss the problem which may provide you with help.